greg-raven/Uncommon-Sense/_posts/2016-03-21-the-primacy-of-the-individual-2.md

 ---
-title: 'The primacy of the individual'
+title: "The primacy of the individual"
 layout: post
 categories:
 - individualism